Skip to Main Content

 Who wrote the resource?
 What is their authority on the subject?

-• Google the person or organization - what's their deal?
+- Google the author(s), which can be a person or organization - what's their deal?
 Are they an authority on the subject?
 What are their credentials to write on this subject?
 What else have they written?

-• For a website, look for the "About Us" section and read over their mission, purpose, who sits on their board, where they get their funding, etc.
+- For a website, look for the "About Us" section and read over their mission, purpose, who sits on their board, where they get their funding, etc. You'll also want to use lateral reading when evaluating websites.

 C: Currency